-It’s been quite a while since the last episode, where Seth Rogen was the guest host and SNL gave the world Monster Pals, a fantastic short film which I brazenly (and I believe rightly) called the best taped piece since Sad Mouse.
-In the hiatus, I went through all my old recaps in order to start putting together my Best/Worst of the Season lists (which will get published shortly after the season finale) and learned a few things.
+It’s been quite a while since the last episode where Seth Rogen and gave the word Monster Pals, a fantastic short film which I brazenly (and I believe rightly) called the best taped piece since Sad Mouse.
+In the hiatus, I went through all my old recaps in order to start putting together my Best/Worst of The Season lists (which will get published shortly after the season finale) and learned a few things.
 One is that, while I often kvetch about the dire material on Saturday Night Live, the list of potential best sketches outweighed the worst ones.
-Often at 1 in the morning, I start to get curmudgeonly and my SNL recaps have seemed to reflect that as of yet.
+Often at one in the morning, I start to get curmudgeonly and my SNL recaps have seemed to reflect that as of yet.
 But, when you take a step back, you can clearly see that SNL has produced some real gems this season.

 Tonight, I’m hopeful that Andrew Garfield will produce a few more of those gems.
 He’s a good actor, capable of disappearing into any number of diverse roles, and should make a game SNL host.

 Like always, I’ll be writing the recaps “live,” meaning I’ll watch a sketch and immediately write a short blurb reviewing and recapping it.
 For each segment, I’ll rate it on a scale of 0-5 stars.
 At the end of the piece, I’ll share some quick overall thoughts and the best/worst sketch of the night.

 Donald Sterling Press Conference: * * * ½